mdgriffith/elm-optimize-level-2/transformations.md

 - Not included in the tool

 This hasn't shown any measureable benefit.
-Likel because this is a very simple function that always takes a single number and returns a string that the JS runtime is optimizing it as much as possible already.
+Likely because this is such a simple function that all js compilers are already optimizing the intermedaite calls.

 # Arrowizing Functions